 By Eric Sellers and Michael Shaw Talley, PQ Monthly

-In a city teeming with fashion, personal expression, and trendsetters, we want to get into the heads of some of Portland’s stylish LGBTQ icons.
-To us, style is not made in magazines, malls or on television; it’s personal.
+In a city teeming with fashion, personal expression, and trend setters, we want to get into the heads of some of Portland’s stylish LGBTQ icons.
+To us style, is personal.
 That is the reason for this style deconstruction.

 PQ: Who gives you a style boner today?